MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 <details><summary>- Productive Research, Daily Browsing, and more.
 Its Your Choice.   </summary> <br>
-     &nbsp;  &nbsp;  &nbsp;Tab grouping, multi window workflows, AI convienience, eye protection, **guards for WebGl and Canvas use**, the list goes on, eimagining what browsers should do.
-While also bringing pc features to mobile as a side quest.</summary></details>
+     &nbsp;  &nbsp;  &nbsp;Tab grouping, multi window workflows, AI convienience, eye protection, **guards for WebGl and Canvas use**, the list goes on, innovating what browsers should do.
+Bringing pc features to mobile is just a natural part of Moonala's development. </summary></details>

  <details><summary>- Feature Rich, Privacy-Driven Development.   </summary> <br>
          &nbsp;  &nbsp;  &nbsp; Zero telemetry.
 No profiling.
 All local.
 Every request scrutinized, every connection transparent.
 Feature rich?
 How about having the first ever native browser element remover?
 Does ____ webpage have an annoyance on-screen?
 No worries, Moonala can remove that for you.